quantaosun/labodock_binder/README.md

 and finally, your browser needs to follow the redirect.

 ## Introduction
-labodock_binder is an enhanced iteration of Labodock (https://github.com/RyanZR/labodock), with a primary focus on improved accessibility and user-friendliness.
+labodock_binder is an enhanced iteration of Labodock (https://github.com/RyanZR/labodock), primarily focusing on improved accessibility and user-friendliness.
 Notable modifications from Labodock version 2.0.0 include:

 **Seamless Access**: Unlike the original Google Colab login requirement, labodock_binder allows free access from Chrome, Firefox, and Safari, without the need for signup or login.
 This is made possible through the implementation of Binder technology (https://mybinder.org/).